 - Discovery Bay Resort is a luxury hotel-style LGBT retirement community located in the downtown of Kelowna in British Columbia, Canada.
 It offers a stunning views of the city and the vibrant atmosphere of the Lake Okanagan.
 There are also miles of waterfront walkways and trails that offers a relaxing park-like setting.
 Community amenities include coffee shops, restaurants and as well as the live entertainment venues within the reach.
 Discovery Bay Resort also features an easy access to two pools and two hot tubs, sauna and fitness centers, clubhouses with pool tables, couches and a wide TV screen to relax and have fun.

 - Stonewall Gardens in Palm Springs.
 California is the country’s first assisted living facility catering LGBT retirees.
 The community provides complete meals, on-site nurses, and a dedicated staff that works 24/7 to assists residents with daily living activities like dressing, feeding, managing medications, bathing and grooming.

 - Birds of a Feather in New Mexico was founded in 2004 as a community for gays and lesbians.
 They dubbed this place the “Land of Enchantment” because they are just a few miles away from the beautiful Village of Pecos and art haven Santa Fe.
 Most of the lot owners and residents in the community prefer aging in place, while some work online in their homes as the community offers high speed internet for all its residents.

 Aging has its own difficulties for every seniors, but lesbian, gay, bisexual and transgendered men and women are often lonely.
 Many of them face rejection and ridicule from family and friends.
-By the continuous growth and development of LGBT-oriented communities in today's generation, it would truly be much easier for them to settle in a community where they can live freely without a fear of discrimination throughout their golden years.
+With the continuous growth and development of LGBT-oriented communities in today’s generation, it would truly be much easier for them to settle in a community where they can live freely without fear of discrimination throughout their golden years.